-Development
+Development.

-- All young adolescents face social and emotional challenges. - The ability for impulse control and responsible decision making are still developing. - Young teens often argue for the sake of arguing, jump to conclusions, appear self-centered, and constantly find fault in the adult's position.
+- Emotions: All young adolescents face social and emotional challenges.
+The ability for impulse control and responsible decision making are still developing. - Communication: Young teens often argue for the sake of arguing, jump to conclusions, appear self-centered, and constantly find fault in the adult's position.
 Take time to listen and try to find a way to peacefully respond before reacting.
-Role model and teach that conflicts can be resolved with nonviolence. - Parents should not underestimate their ability to positively influence opinions and decisions. - Provide clear boundaries, rules, and expectations.
-Include discussions about bedtime, homework, T.V., chores, cell phone, etc. - Parents can help by modeling healthy lifestyle behaviors and having open conversations with their teen. - Anxiety or depression/mood issues may impact academic, behavioral, and social functioning.
-Your pediatrician is available for consultation if you have concerns.
+Role model and teach that conflicts can be resolved with nonviolence. - Influence: Parents should not underestimate their ability to positively influence opinions and decisions.